Pearl Sagar: Background

 Brought up a Protestant, Sagar became a social worker in East Belfast, and married a soldier in the British Army.

 In 1996, she joined with Monica McWilliams in petitioning established political parties to include women among their candidates for the Northern Ireland Forum.
 After receiving little response, they founded the Northern Ireland Women's Coalition, to stand in the election themselves.
 Sagar was second on the party's list in East Belfast, but failed to be elected.
 However, as the party took ninth place overall in the election, it was entitled to two top-up seats, which Sagar received as the second on the Northern Ireland-wide list.

 Sagar stood unsuccessfully for Belfast City Council in 1997, and she was again unsuccessful in East Belfast in the 1998 Northern Ireland Assembly election.

 Following her defeat, she became a consultant to the Vital Voices project.

-She was made an OBE in the New Year's Honours.
+She was made an OBE in the New Year's Honours list in January 1989.

+She received an honorary doctorate from Queen's University Belfast in 2021 for her work on peace and reconciliation.